Understanding Christian Retreats—Tim's Story

 He taught them many things by parables, and in his teaching said: “Listen!
 A farmer went out to sow his seed.
 As he was scattering the seed, some fell along the path, and the birds came and ate it up.
 Some fell on rocky places, where it did not have much soil.
 It sprang up quickly, because the soil was shallow.
 But when the sun came up, the plants were scorched, and they withered because they had no root.
 Other seed fell among thorns, which grew up and choked the plants, so that they did not bear grain.
 Still other seed fell on good soil.
 It came up, grew and produced a crop, some multiplying thirty, some sixty, some a hundred times.”

 At Mark Camp, Tim confronted the soil that his faith was rooted in.
-Weaker soil looked like relying on spiritual highs and weekend retreats to experience God.
-Good soil was more sustainable.
-It looked like studying Scripture with honesty and experiencing God through the exciting times of communal retreats and the monotony of daily life.
+He realized that relying on spiritual highs and weekend retreats to experience God was weak soil.
+But good soil was sustaining.
+Studying Scripture humbly and vulnerably, and experiencing God through the exciting retreats and the monotony of daily life, was what good soil looked like.